Russia accuses Turkey of illegally sending strike drones into Syria's Idlib

-MOSCOW (Reuters) - Russia’s Defense Ministry late on Thursday accused Turkey of illegally sending strike drones into Syria’s Idlib region to support rebels fighting Syrian government forces, and of providing artillery support for them.
+MOSCOW, Feb 27 (Reuters) - Russia’s Defence Ministry late on Thursday accused Turkey of illegally sending strike drones into Syria’s Idlib region to support rebels fighting Syrian government forces, and of providing artillery support for them.

 The ministry made the allegation after Syrian rebels backed by Turkish forces said they had recaptured the crossroads town of Saraqeb, marking a first big push-back of a Syrian government offensive.